6-Step Succession Planning Process

 GET STARTED: Identify Your Organization’s Critical Roles

-Once you’ve narrowed the need to your most critical positions, you can then focus on understanding the requirements of each position.
-Success profiles are documents that outline the skills and abilities needed to succeed in a particular position.
-Success profiles are similar to job descriptions in that they include position demographics (location, level, direct reports), and role requirements (education required, skills needed, and duties to be aware of).
-However, a success profile goes above and beyond traditional job descriptions in that it also includes leadership competencies that are needed for success in a role, or will be currently needed for success in the future.
+Once you’ve identified the most critical positions, the next step is to understand the specific requirements of each role.
+Success profiles are documents that outline the skills and capabilities essential for success in a given position.
+While similar to job descriptions, success profiles provide additional details, including position demographics (location, level, direct reports) and role requirements (education, skills, and key responsibilities).
+They also go beyond traditional job descriptions by including leadership competencies that are essential for success now and in the future.

-Use SIGMA’s Success Profile™ template to organize your thoughts and take advantage of valid and reliable leadership assessments like SIGMA’s Leadership Skills Profile – RevisedTM (LSP-R) to make sure you’re getting objective information about key positions and current incumbents.
+Use SIGMA’s Success Profile™ template to organize these insights, and consider using validated leadership assessments, such as SIGMA’s Leadership Skills Profile – Revised™ (LSP-R), to obtain objective data on key positions and current incumbents.

 TOOLS/TEMPLATES: SIGMA Success Profile™, Leadership Skills Profile – Revised (LSP-R)